goblinfactory/generator-gf/README.md

 ![list of currently supported frameworks](/notes/yo-gf.png)

-The general syntax is `yo gf` followed by `{framework}` plus `{pagename}`.
-For example, to generate all the placeholder 'customer' pages for an ionic2 mobile app, type `yo gf i2 customer`.
+The general syntax is `yo gf` followed by `:{framework}` plus  `{pagename}`.
+For example, to generate all the placeholder 'customer' pages for an ionic2 mobile app, type `yo gf:i2 customer`.
 This will scaffold three files in a new folder:

 * `/customer`
 * `/customer/customer.page.html`